ethan-wst/EfficientDet-D0-Trainer/README.md

 # EfficientDet-D0-Trainer
 ## Installation and Training Through Buff-Code

+- Ensure buffpy is added to your enviroment, from within the `buff-code/` directory run

+		source buffpy/buff.bash

  ### Clone Repository and Install Dependencies

  - `cd` into `<PATH_TO_BUFFCODE>/buffpy/scripts` and run